-- The College determines that the substance abuse violation occurred during or near the time of the alleged sexual assault and/or sexual violence; - The student is determined to have made the report or is participating in an investigation as a witness in good faith; and - The College determines that the violation was not an act that was reasonably likely to place the health or safety of another individual at risk.
+- The College determines that the substance abuse violation occurred during or near the time of conduct that reasonably may constitute sex discrimination; - The student is determined to have made the report or is participating in an investigation as a witness in good faith; and - The College determines that the violation was not an act that was reasonably likely to place the health or safety of another individual at risk.

-XV.
 Integrity of Proceedings

 These procedures are entirely administrative in nature and are not considered legal proceedings.
-Neither party may audio nor video record the proceedings, nor is formal legal representation allowed.

-XVI.
 Records

-The Title IX Coordinator or designee will retain records of all reports and complaints, regardless of whether the matter is resolved by means of assessment, remedies-based resolution, or formal resolution, for seven years including:
+The Title IX Coordinator or designee will retain records of all reports and complaints, regardless of whether the matter is resolved by means of assessment, informal resolution, or formal resolution, for seven years including:

-(A) Each sexual harassment investigation including any determination regarding responsibility and any hearing recording, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to the College's education program or activity;

-(B) Any appeal and the result therefrom;

-(C) Any informal resolution and the result therefrom; and

-(D) All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process.

-(E) Records of any actions, including any supportive measures, taken in response to a report or formal complaint, documenting the basis for the College's conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to the College's education program or activity.
-If the College does not provide a complainant with supportive measures, then the College will document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+- Each sex-based harassment investigation including any determination regarding responsibility and any hearing recording, any disciplinary sanctions imposed on the Respondent, and any remedies provided to the Complainant designed to restore or preserve equal access to the College's education program or activity; - Any appeal and the result therefrom; - Any informal resolution and the result therefrom; and - All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process. - Records of any actions, including any supportive measures, taken in response to a report, and document that it has taken measures designed to restore or preserve equal access to the College's education program or activity.
+If the College does not provide a Complainant with supportive measures, then the College will document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
 The documentation of certain bases or measures does not limit the College in the future from providing additional explanations or detailing additional measures taken.